Skip to main content

 transaction.reference + transaction.amount + originator.country + transaction.service_code

-• Do not trim, pad, or change case once you build the payload.
+• Do not trim, pad, round, or change case once you build the payload.

 Example signing string